Overview

 Thu, Oct 2 Lec 12.
 Reinforcement Learning Basics

-RL Framework: state, action, reward
+MDP Framework: state, action, reward

 Value-based RL: Bellman Equation (Q-learning)